China's Huawei and ZTE deny getting illegal subsidy

 Action by the EU could spark a trade war, analysts warned.

-Cheap prices have allowed Huawei HWT.UL and ZTE Corp to grab a big share of the global network gear market in recent years, pushing firms such as Nokia Siemens Networks NOKI.UL and Alcatel Lucent ALUA.PA to the brink of extinction.
+Cheap prices have allowed Huawei and ZTE Corp to grab a big share of the global network gear market in recent years, pushing firms such as Nokia Siemens Networks and Alcatel Lucent to the brink of extinction.

 The Financial Times quoted unidentified EU officials and executives as saying the Commission had been gathering evidence to show Huawei and ZTE had used subsidies to allow them to sell goods below cost in the EU.